Buehler, Dodgers blank Cards to draw even in wild-card race

 TRAINER'S ROOM

-CARDINALS: IF Jedd Gyorko is likely to return to the starting lineup tomorrow, manager Mike Shildt said.
-He drew a pinch-hit walk in the 8th inning and was replaced by pinch-runner Adolis Garcia.
+Cardinals: IF Jedd Gyorko is likely to return to the starting lineup Saturday, manager Mike Shildt said.
+He drew a pinch-hit walk in the eighth inning and was replaced by pinch-runner Adolis Garcia.

 The Cardinals send right-hander John Gant (7-5, 3.16 ERA) to the mound Saturday afternoon to make his third career appearance and first start against Los Angeles.
 Veteran lefty Rich Hill (8-5, 3.88) starts for the Dodgers.